 Pictured above: Bringing healthcare to non-traditional locations.

-At his annual physical last year, a Washington, D.C., teenager received much more than a clean bill of health.
+At their annual physical last year, a Washington, D.C., teenager received much more than a clean bill of health.

-During this routine visit, the Roosevelt High School student revealed to his healthcare provider that his home had been without heat or electricity for four months during the peak of winter.
-He said his family had no way of restoring power to their home because illness prevented his grandmother, his primary caregiver, from working.
+During this routine visit, the Anacostia High School student revealed to their healthcare provider that their home had been without heat or electricity for four months during the peak of winter.
+They said their family had no way of restoring power to their home because illness prevented their grandmother, their primary caregiver, from working.

-“We were able to use our resources to help turn things around for his family,” says Ana Caskin, MD, associate medical director of Community Pediatrics, MedStar Health.
+“We were able to use our resources to help turn things around for their family,” says Ana Caskin, MD, associate medical director of Community Pediatrics, MedStar Health.

 This unique, life-changing appointment was not conducted at a traditional hospital or health clinic.
 Instead, it took place just a few steps from the student’s classroom.